The Wandering Earth: Accolades

 Li Guangjie won the Golden Angel for Best Actor in a Supporting Role at the 15th Chinese American Film Festival in Los Angeles.

 The film won the Golden Rooster Award for Best Picture and Best Sound for 2019.
 It also won the Golden Oak Award for Best Film in New York City.

-Sequel
+Prequel

-A sequel, The Wandering Earth 2, starring Andy Lau was announced for 2023 and began production in October 2021.
+A prequel, The Wandering Earth 2, starring Andy Lau was announced for 2023 and began production in October 2021.
 The film was released on 22 January 2023.